stat545ubc-2025/collaborative-project-group-1/README.md

 ## This repository includes: ##

 1. A **Teamwork Markdown file** outlining the members of the group, how the group will communicate with each other and set expectations for working together.
 2. A **Troubleshooting document** containing the exercises and corrections to be completed for this deliverable.
+Note: this is inlusive of one .Rmd and one .md documents.
 3. A **README** file explaining the contents of our project.